-All the amendment Rules come into force on 1 November 2015.
-Until then the current requirements continue to apply.
+All the amendment Rules come into force on 1 October 2011.

 7. Was the public consulted on the amendments?

 Yes.
-On 12 June 2015, the NZ Transport Agency advised about 1,400 groups and individuals registered on the Rules consultation database, by letter or email, of the proposed changes and invited them to make submissions.
-Printed copies of the Omnibus Amendment Rule and a summary of the proposed changes were made available on request.
-The Omnibus Amendment Rule and accompanying information were also made available on the NZ Transport Agency’s website.
+On 1 June 2011, the NZ Transport Agency (NZTA) advised about 2200 groups and individuals registered on the Rules consultation database, by letter or email, of the proposed changes and invited them to make submissions.
+Printed copies of the draft Omnibus Amendment Rule and a summary of the proposed changes were made available on request.
+The draft Omnibus Amendment Rule and information material were also available on the NZTA's website.

 Public notices seeking submissions were published in the daily newspapers in the major centres (Auckland, Hamilton, Wellington, Christchurch and Dunedin) and in the New Zealand Gazette.
-The NZ Transport Agency received 12 submissions on the amendment proposals.
+The NZTA received 17 submissions on the draft Omnibus Amendment Rule.
 The submissions were taken into account in preparing the amendment Rules for signing.

-7. What is the legal basis for the amendment rules?
+8. What is the legal basis for the amendment Rules?

-8. Where can I get copies of the rules?
+9. Where can I get copies of the amendment Rules?

-9. How will the NZ Transport Agency make sure people know about the amendment rules?
+10. How will the NZTA make sure people know about the amendment Rules?

-A newsletter outlining the Rule changes is being sent to the groups and individuals who have registered their interest in Rules that have been amended.
-Where necessary, the NZ Transport Agency will advise relevant industry groups of the changes.
-It will also update any relevant Factsheets or other information material available on its website to reflect the changes brought about by the amendment Rules.
+A newsletter outlining the Rule changes will be sent to groups and individuals who registered their interest in each of the Rules that have been amended.
+Where necessary, the NZTA will advise the industry of the changes.
+The NZTA will also update any relevant Factsheets or other information material available on its website to reflect the changes brought about by the amendment Rules.